 A short boat ride away from Bali is Nusa Penida, a premier diving destination and celebrated for its year-round sightings of Manta Rays and the seasonal appearance of Oceanic Sunfish (Mola) between July and October.
 The waters around Penida are teeming with biodiversity, hosting over 500 species of reef fish, corals, and pelagic creatures.

-Nusa Penida is recognized as a marine protected area (MPA), part of efforts to conserve its rich marine biodiversity.
+Nusa Penida is recognised as a marine protected area (MPA), part of efforts to conserve its rich marine biodiversity.
 This conservation status helps safeguard the habitat of the species above.
-The MPA initiative emphasizes sustainable tourism and diving practices to preserve this unique underwater ecosystem for future generations.
+The MPA initiative emphasises sustainable tourism and diving practices to preserve this unique underwater ecosystem for future generations.

 Divers can encounter white tip reef sharks, eagle rays, blue-spotted stingrays, and a plethora of other marine life amidst vibrant coral gardens, making it a must-visit location for underwater enthusiasts seeking rich encounters in a diverse marine ecosystem.